PECOS-packages/PECOS/docs/api_guide/circuit_runners.rst

 The main ``circuit_runner`` is simply called ``Standard``.
 There is another call ``TimingRunner``, which is essentially the same as ``Standard`` except that it is used to time how long it takes simulators to apply gates and can be used to compare the runtime of simulators.
 I will now discuss these two ``circuit_runners``.

 Standard
 --------

-For convenience, the following tabels list the attributes and methods of ``Standard``:
+For convenience, the following tables list the attributes and methods of ``Standard``:

 Methods
 ~~~~~~~